codership/documentation/galeracluster/source/training/tutorials/galera-monitoring.rst

 Last, you might monitor ``wsrep_cert_deps_distance``.
 It will tell you the average distance between the lowest and highest sequence number, values a node can potentially apply in parallel.

-Basically, this is the optimal value to set ``wsrep_slave_threads``, since it's pointless to assign more slave threads than the number of transactions that can be applied in parallel.
+Basically, this is the optimal value to set ``wsrep_applier_threads``, since it's pointless to assign more slave threads than the number of transactions that can be applied in parallel.

 .. rst-class:: section-heading